skdeep2001/proxyredis/README.md

   - A result of getting throttled with have status 503
   - If a key does not exist in the Redis store (or cache), the status will be 404.
   - The value if it exists will be decoded to a utf-8 string.
+- A single connection to the db is kept open for the life of the process.

 ## Build and Test
 - Requirements for build and run